Numerically Gorenstein surface singularities are homeomorphic to Gorenstein ones: Construction of special meromorphic 2-forms on line bundles

 By making the change of variables $f := m^{1/m} \: l$, where $m^{1/m}$ is an arbitrary $m$-th root of $m$ (which exists, by the hypothesis $m \neq 0$), we get from equation (\ref{exprad2}):

 The proposition is proved. $\Box$

-\begin{remark} The point {\it \ref{prec}.} of the previous proposition is not a consequence of the assertion of point {\it \ref{divform}}.
+\begin{remark} The statement (\ref{consform}.{\it \ref{prec}.}) is not a consequence of the statement (\ref{consform}.{\it \ref{divform}}.).
 Indeed, there are moduli for germs of meromorphic 2-forms whose divisor has normal crossings with two irreducible components, implying that not all germs of meromorphic 2-forms whose divisor has normal crossings may be written in the form $u^a v^b \: du \wedge dv$ in adapted local coordinates.
-One gets the simple normal forms stated in point {\it \ref{prec}.} as a consequence of our construction by successive pull-backs of the standard symplectic form on the canonical bundle. \end{remark}
+One gets the simple normal forms stated in (\ref{consform}.{\it \ref{prec}.}) as a consequence of our construction by successive pull-backs of the standard symplectic form on the canonical bundle. \end{remark}

 The previous proposition does not allow to get meromorphic $2$-forms having a pole of order $1$ along the $0$-section.
 In the next one, we construct special meromorphic 2-forms on the total spaces of arbitrary line bundles on a smooth \emph{rational} curve, having such pole of order $1$ along the $0$-section.
-We will see in the next section that this is enough to prove the characterization of the topological types of Gorenstein singularities.
+We will see that this is enough to prove the characterization of the topological types of Gorenstein singularities.

 \begin{proposition} Let $C$ be a compact, connected and smooth rational curve.
 Let $L\stackrel{\psi}{\longrightarrow} C$ be a line bundle on it and $A$ be a point on $C$.
 Then there exists a meromorphic 2-form $\alpha$ on $L$ such that: \begin{enumerate} \item $\div(\alpha)= -C - 2 \: \psi^*(A)$;